Small Torsion Topological Generators for Big Mapping Class Groups

-The mapping class group of a surface $S$, denoted $\mod(S)$, is the group of isotopy classes of orientation-preserving self-homeomorphisms of $S$ that fix the boundary components (if any) pointwise and the ends setwise.
+The mapping class group of a surface $S$, denoted $\mathrm{Map}(S)$, is the group of isotopy classes of orientation-preserving self-homeomorphisms of $S$ that fix the boundary components (if any) pointwise and permute the ends setwise.
 It is a fundamental object in low-dimensional topology, encoding the symmetries of the surface.
-For surfaces of finite type (those with a finitely generated fundamental group), the structure of this group is well-understood.
-A classical result shows that it is finitely generated by Dehn twists~\cite{Dehn1987, Humphries1979, Lickorish1964}.
-Research has since focused on finding minimal generating sets.
-Wajnryb showed that $\mod(S)$ can be generated by just two elements~\cite{Wajnyrb1996}, a result later refined by Korkmaz~\cite{Korkmaz2004}.
+For surfaces of \emph{finite type} (those with a finitely generated fundamental group), the structure of this group is well understood: a classical theorem shows that it is finitely generated by Dehn twists~\cite{Dehn1987,Humphries1979,Lickorish1964}, and Wajnryb later showed that two generators suffice~\cite{Wajnyrb1996}, a result sharpened further by Korkmaz~\cite{Korkmaz2004}.

-A particularly fruitful line of inquiry has been the generation of mapping class groups by torsion elements, especially involutions.
-McCarthy and Papadopoulos first showed that for genus $g \ge 3$, $\mod(S)$ is generated by infinitely many conjugates of a single involution~\cite{McCarthy1987}.
-Luo demonstrated that a finite set of involutions is sufficient~\cite{Luo2000}, leading to a series of improvements.
-Brendle and Farb found a generating set of six involutions for $g \ge 3$~\cite{Brendle2004}, which was subsequently reduced to four for $g \ge 7$ by Kassabov~\cite{Kassabov2003}, and finally to three for $g \ge 6$ by Korkmaz and the fifth author~\cite{Korkmaz2020, Yildiz2022}.
+A particularly fruitful line of research has been the generation of mapping class groups by torsion elements, especially involutions.
+The theoretical motivation for this dates back to Maclachlan\cite{Maclachlan1971}, who demonstrated that the generation of the mapping class group by torsion elements implies that the moduli space of algebraic curves is simply-connected.
+McCarthy and Papadopoulos showed that for genus $g \geq 3$, $\mathrm{Map}(S)$ is generated by infinitely many conjugates of a single involution~\cite{McCarthy1987}.
+Luo later demonstrated that a \emph{finite} collection of involutions suffices~\cite{Luo2000}, sparking a series of improvements.
+Brendle and Farb reduced the count to six involutions for $g \geq 3$~\cite{Brendle2004}, Kassabov subsequently brought this down to four for $g \geq 7$~\cite{Kassabov2003}, and Korkmaz and the fifth author reduced it further to three for $g \geq 6$~\cite{Korkmaz2020,Yildiz2020}.
+Similar minimal generation results utilizing torsion elements and involutions have also been successfully established for finite-type surfaces with punctures by Monden and the others.